Darbjm/Wordee/README.md

 | 3.
 [Technologies used](#tech) | 8.
 [Blockers](#blockers)       |
 | 4.
 [App](#app)                | 9.
 [Bugs](#bugs)               |
 | 5.
 [Approach](#approach)      | 10.
 [Future learnings](#learn) |

 <h2 name='overview'>Overview</h2>

 <h3>Introduction</h3>

-I was approached by two friends with and idea to create a copywriting briefing tool for brands.
+I was approached by two colleagues with an idea to create a copywriting briefing tool for brands.
 It is now being tested by TRIP DRINKS.
 Wordee allows a brand to upload and update their information and files quickly and easily.
 It also provides a comprehensive briefing form to make it quick and easy to create a brief.
 The brand can easily edit and delete all information and briefs.
-From an admin panel myself and collegues can upload keyword searches for brands to access, while also downloading briefs and brand files to send to freelance copy writers.
+From an admin panel, I and my colleagues can upload keyword searches for brands to access, while also downloading briefs and brand files to send to freelance copywriters.

 <h3>Deployment</h3>

 The app is deployed on Heroku and can be found here: https://wordee-app.herokuapp.com <br>
 The login details are email: test@email password: pass <br>

 <h2 name='brief'>Brief</h2>

 - **Build a briefing tool** Create a web app that allows a brand to create, edit and delete brand information and briefs
 - **Must have an admin panel** Admins must be able to download briefs and brand files
 - **Writers must be access files** use external hosting for files and images
 - **Have a simple design**
 - **Be deployed online**

 <h2 name='tech'>Technologies used and why?</h2>

 I used <strong>GraphQL</strong> to reduce the amount of work the server had to do to reduce latency.<br>
-I used <strong>Heroku</strong> because it comes ready to use with very little configuration compared to aws.
-If the project scales I will change to aws due to price concerns.<br>
+I used <strong>Heroku</strong> because it comes ready to use with very little configuration compared to AWS.
+If the project scales, I will change to AWS due to price concerns.<br>
-I used <strong>Firebox</strong> because like Heroku its a quick and simple setup to manage files and allows others to access those files via url.<br>
+I used <strong>Firebox</strong> because like Heroku its a quick and simple setup to manage files and allows others to access those files via URL.<br>
-I used <strong>CircleCI</strong> because I wanted to check every branch was being checked incase it broke my tests.<br>
+I used <strong>CircleCI</strong> because I wanted to know every branch was being tested.<br>
-I used <strong>React</strong> because needed the brief form to be able to react and change quickly to the users imputs.<br>
+I used <strong>React</strong> because needed the brief form to be able to react and change quickly to the user’s inputs.<br>

 <p>1.
 HTML5 <br>
 2. SCSS & Bulma <br>
 3. JavaScript (ES6) <br>